picqushini/picqushini/README.md

 - 🔭 I’m curious about: Blockchain, Deep Neural Networks, Web3.
-- 🌱 I’m currently learning more about Ruby and Ruby on Rails.
+- 🌱 I’m currently learning more about Flutter and app development.
 - ⚡ Fun fact: I like animes.